SPEECH LANGUAGE PATHOLOGY ASSISTANT

 What is the history of the SLP-Assistant Program at FTCC?

-FTCC established its Speech-Language Pathology Assistant program in 1997.
+FTCC established it's Speech-Language Pathology Assistant program in 1997.
 It is currently one of two schools in North Carolina that has such a program.
 Upon acceptance into our program, our students travel in cohorts.
-Students take two (2) years to complete the program, after which, they receive an Associate's Degree in Applied Science in Speech-Language Pathology.
+Students take two (2) years to complete the program, after which, they receive an Associate in Applied Science.
 Furthermore, upon completion of the program all students are eligible to take the NC Registration Examination for SLP-Assistants.
 After receiving a passing score the students are deemed eligible to register with the NC Board of Examiners for Speech-Language Pathology and Audiology as a Speech-Language Pathology Assistant.

 Students in the Speech-Language Pathology Assistant program participate in service learning, as they conduct speech-language screenings in childcare centers across Cumberland County.